loicmolinari/flupke/README.md

 ## QuickenMetrics library

-QuickenMetrics is a library to track and show real-time performance metrics of Qt Quick applications.
-The metrics can be displayed per windows, each QQuickWindow having different values, or logged to a file.
+QuickenMetrics is a library to monitor and show real-time performance metrics of Qt Quick applications.
+The metrics can be overlaid on the Qt Quick windows and/or logged to a file.

 For now, there are 3 types of metrics: